ladyjemea/Data-Engineer-Challenge/docs/assumptions.md

 ## Error Handling
 1) Retry Logic:
 - A retry mechanism is implemented for database connections and inserts, assuming that transient errors will resolve within a few retry attempts.
-- n the event of an unrecoverable error (e.g., database is down for an extended period), errors are logged, and the program exits gracefully.
+- In the event of an unrecoverable error (e.g., database is down for an extended period), errors are logged, and the program exits gracefully.

 2) Logging:
 - The logging configuration is sufficient to capture error messages, warnings, and informational messages related to data processing and storage.